Shashankbhandari11/Auto_ML/README.md

 ## 📁 Project Overview

-This project implements an **Automated Machine Learning (AutoML)** pipeline to streamline the process of model selection, hyperparameter tuning, and evaluation.
+This project implements an **Automated Machine Learning (AutoML)** pipeline to streamline the process of Data Preprocessing, Exploratory Data Analysis (EDA), model selection, hyperparameter tuning, and evaluation.
 The goal is to reduce manual effort in building high-performing machine learning models by automating repetitive and complex tasks.

 ---